-The USP Beal Award for Distinguished Volunteer Service recognizes a person who has made outstanding contributions to the public health while serving as a USP volunteer.
+The USP Beal Award for Distinguished Volunteer Service recognizes a person who has made outstanding contributions to public health while serving as a USP volunteer, either on an Expert Committee, through collaboration as a USP Convention Member, or by serving on the USP Board of Trustees.
 It was created to honor the lifelong USP contributions of James Hartley Beal, Ph.D., LL.B.
 (1861–1945) and his son, George Denton Beal, Ph.D.
 (1888–1972).
-The Beal Award is bestowed every five years at the USP Convention's Membership Meeting.
+The Beal Award is bestowed every five years by the USP Convention at the Convention's Membership Meeting.

 Beal Award Recipients